ARU Breastfeeding Support Hub

 Our friendly hub will be able to provide support, information, and education to support your breastfeeding journey and personal choices.

-Run by the School of Nursing and Midwifery, the Breastfeeding Support Hub is overseen by our own senior lecturers in nursing and midwifery, who are also International Board-Certified Lactation Consultants.
+Run by the School of Nursing and Midwifery, the Breastfeeding Support Hub is overseen by our own senior lecturers in nursing and midwifery, some of whom are also International Board-Certified Lactation Consultants (IBCLCs):

 The Breastfeeding Support Hub seeks to: